The Path of Krishnamacharya

 Indra Devi (1899-2002).
 Originally from Russia, she was very attracted to India from a young age, she travelled to India and T.Krishnamacharya accepted her as his student, making her the first woman (outside of his family) to study Yoga among all the other male students.
 Indra opened a Yoga Studio in Hollywood, making yoga very popular among the celebrities of those days.
 Later she moved to South America (Mexico and Argentina), bringing Yoga to South America, she could teach yoga in many languages which was useful for spreading her deep knowledge of traditional Hatha Yoga, as taught to her by her guru T.Krishnamacharya.

 T.K.V.
-Desikachar (1938-present).
+Desikachar (1938-2016).
 He is T.Krishnamacharya’s son and student, although, before he studied with his father he went to University and completed his studies in Engineering.
 He studied Yoga, Pranayama, Philosophy and chanting with his father.
 He wrote the famous book “The Heart of Yoga; Developing a Personal Practice”, the core of Desikachar’s teaching is to adapt the practice of Yoga to each individual, just as his father taught him, also taking into account the changing needs of the individual in each stage of his or her life.

 A.G.Mohan (1945-present).
 He was a personal student of Krishnamacharya for 18 years.
 He helped organize T.Krishnamacharya’s 100 years celebrations and is one of the few to obtain a Yoga Certification from Krishnamacharya.
 A.G.
 Mohan is the author of various books about Yoga Therapy, he also wrote the book “Krishnamacharya, his life and teachings”, a beautiful, almost diary like book of the relationship between AG Mohan and his master Krishnamacharya.